You are here

 Parent's Guide to Cord Blood Foundation, Parent Educator

-Kim Petrella is a Labor & Delivery Nurse in the Dept. of Obstetrics and Gynecology at Christiana Hospital in Newark, Delaware, and is a member of the Association of Women's Health, Obstetric, and Neonatal Nurses (AWHONN).
+Kim Petrella, MSN, RNC-OB, is a Labor & Delivery Nurse with 35+ years of experience, and is a member of the Association of Women's Health, Obstetric, and Neonatal Nurses (AWHONN).
 Mrs. Petrella specializes in educating medical professionals about the importance of saving cord blood.
 She has had numerous speaking engagements about the power and future of cord blood stem cells.
-In addition to medical professionals, she has spoken to medical students, nursing students, and high school students.
-Most of all, she focuses her energies on empowering parents to save their baby's cord blood versus throwing it away.
-Her efforts were recognized in Oct.
-2007 by an award from Delaware Health and Social Services as one of the Governor’s Outstanding Volunteer Award winners in the state of Delaware.
-In May 2017 she received her MSN degree from Wilmington University.
+She has spoken at medical conferences, hospitals, universities, and high schools.
+Most of all, she focuses her energies on empowering parents to save their baby's cord blood instead of throwing it away.
+Her efforts to empower parents and professionals have been recognized by numerous awards.

 Ian Rogers, PhD